stevecassidy/python-web-programming/web/html.md

 Importantly, HTML is a *markup language* not a *programming language*.
 The job of a markup language is to record the structure of a document;
 that structure can then be interpreted by a program to generate some output.
-A programming langauge contains instructions that will be executed (or interpreted) to carry out some action or compute some result.
+A programming language contains instructions that will be executed (or interpreted) to carry out some action or compute some result.